drewroberts/website/first-video.md

 - Aspire to be like Addy Osmani & Paul Irish
 - Google Lighthouse

+## Automate everything

+- Think about your process for adding content to the website and free your time to be creative not do busy work

+## Consistency Wins

+- Seth Godin and seths.blog

 ## SVG is amazing

 - Google Sarah Drasner & Sara Soueidan

 ## Commit to lifelong learning

-- The web is a trendy place, keep an eye on where things are heading
+- The web is a trendy place, keep an eye on the trendsetters and where things are heading
-- Wes Bos, Jeffrey Way, all Google , and web conference talks are better than college
+- Wes Bos, Jeffrey Way, all Google Developer Advocates, and web conference talks are better than college
 - Plenty of resources like Treehouse, Udacity, and Udemy, so no excuses
+- Start here: My top 5 web conference talks as of right now

 ## My two cents

+- Open Source is the real bomb.com
+- Markdown everything
 - AMP as a web framework (Paul Baukus even makes a pitch in Japanese)
 - Laravel if you need a backend (Taylor Otwell & that community are a gift to mankind.
 Tighten is amazing.)
-- Markdown everything
 - Burn the trailing backslashes and www
+- Google Domains will reduce friction in your life

 Leave a comment if you have additional suggestions.
-If I completely missed something, I will make this into a series and add that to the next video and give credit where it's due.
+If I completely missed something, I will make this into a series and add your suggestions to the next video and give credit where it's due.
 Thank you for your time, hopefully this was helpful.

 I am also committing to read every comment left on this video, so feel free to ask questions specific to your website and I'll respond.